pswhisenhunt/express-movie-rating-sytem/README.md

 # Node.js with Express Movie Rating System v 1.0

 This is an application I built to help me learn Express, user auth, sessions, and MongoDB.
 Instead of using 'express-generator', I wrote everything manually and commented as I went to make sure I had a good understanding of what the code meant.
+This is my MVP.
+I intend to improve what I currently have and add more features to this application.

 I used Grunt, Sass, Node.js, EJS for templates, express-session for sessions, bcrypt for user authentication, Express, MongoDB, and Monk.